Going a little nutso?

 I’m in the unique and blessed position of needing to help my kids and get my family running properly but without the stress of needing to also keep working at a regular out-of the-home job that is all of a sudden a work-at-home job.
 And, I used to be a teacher, so I at least have a clue as to what to do next.
 I know many of you are facing more difficult circumstances than I am…so I’m on it!
 I’m doing my best to get you the help you need.

-Over the past couple of weeks, I’ve worked on getting you deals during social distancing, a daily printable to keep your tweens and teens organized, and a list of activities for bored tweens to do at home.
+Over the past couple of weeks, I’ve worked on getting you deals during social distancing, a daily printable to keep your tweens and teens organized, a weekly summer planner for tweens and teens, and a list of activities for bored tweens to do at home.
 This week I am super excited to tell you about the Stay at Home Survival Bundle!
 Not surprisingly, the folks at Ultimate Bundles have also been working on bringing you helpful resources to get through this time!
 This new bundle is was originally only available April 7th and 8th, but Ultimate Bundles realized that not everyone snapped it up in time since we are all so overwhelmed, so it is available!

 This new collection is made up of 21 products worth $493.19 which you can have for $19.97.
 This resource library includes four eBooks, 11 workbooks and printables, five eCourses, and a summit.